 Vegan protestors hit the streetsPublished on 4rd April 2019

 Earlier this month, people travelling to work in Melbourne’s CBD were delayed when around 150 activists blocked traffic in front of the busy Flinders street station.
-Trams and busses were disrupted as activists sat down in the busy intersection while holding signs promoting the anti-meat documentary Dominion.
+Trams and busses were disrupted as vegan protestors sat down in the busy intersection while holding signs promoting the anti-meat documentary Dominion.
 Meanwhile, in coordinated attacks, protesters blocked entrances to Victorian abattoirs, and chained themselves to equipment at Queensland meatworks.

 The protests were organised by multiple activist groups and headed by the documentary makers to mark the one-year anniversary of Dominion’s release.
 Responding to comments from politicians, the leader of the protest and documentary maker Chris Delforce hit back saying Australian agricultural industries operated in secrecy and hid behind terms such as ethical, humane and free-range.
 Delforce said it was time for an informed national conversation about what Australians were doing to animals.
 Delforce was also responsible for a map which identifies farming operations he deems to be cruel on the “Aussie Farms’ website.